SoCal weather forecast for Thursday

-LOS ANGELES (KABC) --A low-pressure system is headed our way from Gulf of Alaska, bringing cooler temperatures to Southern California for a few days leading into a very hot weekend.
+LOS ANGELES (KABC) -- Southern California will see a few scattered morning showers and cool temperatures on Thursday.

+The area will see about a 20 percent chance of light showers in the morning.
+A winter weather advisory is in effect at Big Bear

-Los Angeles and Orange counties will see some clouds on Thursday, with a high of 77.
+Los Angeles and Orange counties will see some light rain in the morning in some areas, with a high temperature of 64 degrees.

-The valleys and Inland Empire will see a high of 80 on Thursday, then temps will climb up to 95 on Sunday and break into the triple-digits on Monday and Tuesday.
+The valleys and Inland Empire should see some morning rain with a high of 62.

+Beach communities will see morning rain with a high of 61.

-Beaches will see patchy fog with 3-5 foot surf and a high of 72 Thursday.
+Mountain areas will see snow at elevations over 5,500 feet with a high of 37.

-Deserts will be sunny and breezy with a high of 81.
+The deserts will see light morning showers with a high of 58.

 Live radar: abc7.la/LiveMEGADOPPLER